dbergloev/runas/README.md

 ### Sumary

 The "new" `run0` is a pointless and poorly tought out attempt to fix an issue, that in the end, it does not even try to fix.
 Instead it just introduces more issues and complexity to a task that should be simple to use.

-## This Repo

-In this repo are included the `runas` command.
-It's custom version of `run0` that deals with some of the issues arised and is much closer to `sudo` behaviour than `run0`.
-It's not meant to be used, seen as the whole idea of `run0` is stupid, and this script is more a proff of concept to show just how terrible systemd and polkit is to deal with this task, unless they actually implement a REAL solution into systemd rather than this pointless symlink.

-So let's go over some of the issues in this script that is more or less avoidable.

- 1. Like with `run0` this does not fix the issue with `setuid`.
- 2. In order to mimic `sudo` behavior, `runas -s` will launch `$SHELL` in a `--scope`.
-This in turn is not really possible with systemd if you are elivating the users privileges at the same time.
-So to make this work, a dual call to systemd is required, first to elivate the privileges and then to launch a `--scope` process with those privileges.
- 3. The `--scope` is only being applied to the `-s` option.
-This means that if you manually launch a shell with `runas bash` and then run `tmux`, it will fail if you detach and exists the shell.
- 4. If you are not elivating privileges, but instead try to run a program using the same uid as your active uid, then there is no call to systemd and the program is just executed directly, just like with `sudo`.
-But this also provides two different behaviours.
-One where you invoke systemd and start a process in the systemd process hierarchy and another behaviour where you start a process in the current process hierarchy.
-The only other solution would be to have a user authenticate even when they are trying to run something as themselves.

-Some of the good things.

- 1. Does not rely on version `256`.
-This can be used on any systemd version that supports `systemd-run`.
- 2. MUCH closer to real `sudo` behaviour than `run0`.
- 3. Can easily be symlinked from `/usr/bin/sudo` to `/usr/bin/runas`.
- 4. No stupid background collering.
- 5. Much better name.

-## Conclusion

-`run0` will not replace `sudo`.
-Not until the developers of systemd actually makes an effort and does it right.
-60% of these issues can be traced to `polkit`, but that is not an issue with polkit.
-It's an issue with tools using it for things that it was not meant or designed for.
-Also the remaining 40% is all systemd.